 In addition, the VTrans Bicycle Corridor Priority Map also identifies VT15, VT100, and VT100c as high use and high priority bicycle routes.
-VTrans also provides a tool called the "Bicycle Level of Comfort Map" (shown on the right) which uses data like traffic volumes, heavy truck volumes, number of traffic lanes, and shoulder width to quantify how comfortable it is to bicycle along the state highways in Vermont based on a 1 - 4 scale, with 1 being welcoming to most bicyclists and 4 being uncomfortable for most bicyclists.
+VTrans also provides a tool called the "Bicycle Level of Comfort Map" (shown below) which uses traffic volumes, heavy truck volumes, number of traffic lanes, and shoulder width to quantify how comfortable it is to bicycle along the state highways in Vermont based on a 1 - 4 scale.
+One is considered welcoming to most bicyclists and four uncomfortable for most bicyclists.
 In our study area, VT15 and VT100 east of the Hyde Park roundabout is rated at a comfort level 3: comfortable for experienced and confident bicyclists.
 VT100 north of the roundabout is rated at level 2: comfortable for most adult bicyclists.